pivotal/docs-tas-adapter/install.md

    Where:

-   - `ADMIN-USERNAME` is the name of an existing user to grant admin privileges.
-You can specify as many users as you want, one per line.
    - `API-AUTH-PROXY-TLS-CRT` is the CA certificate from the authentication proxy running along side your Kubernetes cluster.
    - `API-AUTH-PROXY-FQDN` is the FQDN for the authentication proxy running along side your Kubernetes cluster.
    - `PEM-ENCODED-CERTIFICATE-CONTENTS` is a PEM encoded multiline string containing the Certificate Authority certificate